paritytech/parity-bridge/deployment_guide.md

 [build and install the bridge](https://github.com/paritytech/parity-bridge/#build)

 install parity.
-we tested it with [parity 1.8.10](https://github.com/paritytech/parity/releases/tag/v1.8.10) with Byzantium fork enabled, though it should work with the latest stable release.
+we tested it with [parity 2.0.4](https://github.com/paritytech/parity/releases/tag/v2.0.4) with Byzantium fork enabled, though it should work with the latest stable release.

+install solidity compiler
+we tested it with [solc 0.5.2](https://github.com/ethereum/solidity/releases/tag/v0.5.2)

 start a parity node that connects to `main` chain, has `authority_address` unlocked and http enabled at `main.http`.
 TODO add instructions. please refer to